Kelly Hancock

 PROGRESS REPORT

-In January of 2009, Stephen F. Austin State University (SFASU) embarked on a mission to reduce utility costs that involved an issuing of a request for qualifications for a performance contract with an energy service contractor.
+In January of 2009, Stephen F. Austin State University (SFASU) embarked on a mission to reduce utility consumption and associated costs by soliciting the expertise of an energy solutions contractor.
 Prior to that time, little had been done on campus to reduce energy or water consumption and curb associated costs.
-Building systems were run indiscriminately — often being left in “hand” position, therefore bypassing automated controls—to minimize impact to business operations.
-As a result, SFASU combined annual utility costs reached nearly $10.9 million in fiscal 2008, and the energy use index (EUI) peaked at 152.1 Thousand British Thermal Units (MBtus) per conditioned square foot of space.
+Building systems were often run manually, bypassing automated controls.
+SFASU's combined annual utility costs reached nearly $10.9 million in fiscal 2008, and the energy use index (EUI) peaked at 152.1 MBtu per conditioned square foot of space.

-SFASU began by establishing an Energy Conservation Committee with a goal of reducing energy consumption by 30 percent over 10 years.
-After a lengthy review and evaluation process, SFASU selected Siemens Building Technologies Inc. (Siemens Industry, INC.) as its energy service contractor and authorized the preparation of a detailed utility assessment report.
-After securing necessary funding, and subsequently completing all approved conservation measures (phases 1 & 2), SFASU reduced annual utility costs to under $7.5 million in 2013, while reducing its EUI to 118.0.
-Continued fine tuning of building systems and favorable utility rates further reduced the annual utility spend to $6.56 million in fiscal 2014.
+Stephen F. Austin (SFA) set an energy and water use reduction goal of 30 percent over a 10-year period, and Siemens Building Technologies Inc. was selected as the energy service contractor.
+An in-depth energy use survey was conducted, and key areas of improvement aimed at energy and water use reduction were identified and implemented.
+In completing all recommended conservation measures (Phases 1 and 2), annual utility costs were reduced to less than $7.5 million in 2013, while reducing the university's EUI to 118.0.
+Continued fine tuning of building systems and favorable utility rates further reduced the annual utility costs to $6.56 million in fiscal 2014.
+Summaries of Phases 1 and 2 are included below.

 Phase 1 Summary:

-• Energy Management and Control Systems – Chiller Plant Optimization
+4. Energy Management and Control Systems— Chiller Plant Optimization

-• Energy Management and Control Systems – Airside Optimization
+5. Energy Management and Control Systems— Airside Optimization

-• Water Management Upgrades (80 percent of total in phase 1; 20 percent in phase 2)
+6. Water Management Upgrades (80 percent of total in Phase 1; 20 percent in Phase 2)

 Phase 2 Summary:

-• Deferred Maintenance (central plant #1 boiler replacement, outside air handling unit – Music Building)
+4. Deferred Maintenance (Central Plant 1 boiler replacement, outside air handling unit— Music Building)

-• Water Management and Upgrades (20 percent of total in phase 2; 80 percent in phase 1)
+5. Water Management and Upgrades (20 percent of total in Phase 2; 80 percent in Phase 1)

 Phase 3 Summary:

-• Building automation/HVAC upgrades in 15 buildings (combined 1.3 million gsf)
+4. Building automation/HVAC upgrades in 15 buildings (combined 1.3 million gross square feet)

-• Deferred maintenance (central plant #2 and auxiliary building boiler replacement), lighting retrofits
+5. Deferred maintenance (Central Plant 2 and auxiliary building boiler replacement), lighting retrofits

-• Sewer credit sub-metering for irrigation, cooling tower evaporation and swimming pool water.
+6. Sewer credit submetering for irrigation, cooling tower evaporation and swimming pool water.

 GOALS

-SFASU has made tremendous strides reducing utility consumption by implementing various facility improvement measures as well as reducing associated rates by employing strategic negotiating techniques.
-As a result, SFASU has reduced the total annual utility spend (electricity, natural gas, water and sewer) by 51 percent since the base year of fiscal 2008.
-Results and future short-term goals for each utility are listed below.
+SFA has made tremendous strides in reducing utility consumption and associated costs by implementing various facility improvement measures as well as employing strategic utility contract negotiating techniques.
+As a result, the total annual utility spend (electricity, natural gas, water and sewer) has been reduced by 48 percent since the base year of fiscal 2008.

 Utility Conservation Goals